|

 Write the Room

-of colorful pointers for children to use while reading text
+variety of colorful pointers for children to use while

-that is displayed around the room.
-They may reread familiar
+reading text that is displayed around the room.
+They may

-rather informal activity.
-I provide a "Write the Room" form
+this rather informal activity.
+I provide a "Write the

-for them to record and illustrate words read from the
+Room" form for them to record and illustrate words

 Write the Room